-It’s a must that you ensure your expired domain was worth the investment, sending you not only increased traffic, but increased sales conversions.
+It’s a must that you ensure your expired domain is worth the investment, sending you not only increased traffic but increased sales conversions.

 I know you’re going to ask, so go ahead and ask the following question:

-How do I capture and measure redirecting expired domains?
+How do I capture and measure redirected expired domains?

 Well, I’m glad you asked!
-Not only can I can tell you how to track and measure expired domains, I actually have a video tutorial to show you how using Google Analytics.
+I can tell you how to track and measure expired domains and have a video tutorial to show you how to use Google Analytics.

 Watch this video and learn how at least double your traffic by redirecting the right expired domains to your primary website.